Unraveling the Life and Work of Norman Finkelstein

 1. What is Norman Finkelstein best known for?

-2. Has Norman Finkelstein won any major awards?
+2. Has he won any major awards?

 4. What are his most influential works?

-• His most influential works include "The Holocaust Industry" and "Beyond Chutzpah."
+• "The Holocaust Industry" and "Beyond Chutzpah."

 6. What are his recent projects?

-7. What is his public image like?
+7. How is his public image?

 Conclusion